 WHAT WE DO

-We aim to build collaborative projects which connect agriculture, local trade and cultural tourism with the aim to build and strengthen locally closed value chains – from the production through transformation to consumption.
+W e aim to build collaborative projects which connect agriculture, local trade, and cultural tourism, adding strength to locally closed value chains – from the production through transformation to consumption.

 The main objectives are to increase the local added value generated through tourism and to distribute this added value to other economic sectors of the valley.

-In this way, tourism can contribute to the sustainable economic development of the region and can play an important role to preserve (and increase) local workplaces, as well as maintaining know-how and tradition.
+In this way, tourism can contribute to the sustainable economic development of the region and can play an important role to preserve and give growth to local communities, as well as maintaining know-how and tradition.

 New life must be incubated.
 The same holds true for small community enterprises.
 Starting a business on the right foot is essential to its ultimate survival.
 Business incubators are programs designed to aid in the successful development of entrepreneurial companies.